gautam4/notMNISTClassifier/README.md

-# notMNISTClassifier
+# Project notMNISTClassifier

+## Introduction
-A series of different classifiers for the notMINST dataset
+   This project implements a series of different classifiers for the notMINST dataset.
+The different classifiers are defined and implemented using TensorFlow.

+## Classifiers
-notMNISTdataCollector.py
+* notMNISTdataCollector.py
-- Derived from Udacity's Deep Learning Course examples.
+   * Derived from Udacity's Deep Learning Course examples.
-- This program downloads the dataset and prepares three datasets for use by a classifier
+   * This program downloads the dataset and prepares three datasets for use by a classifier
-- The training, validation, and test dataset are stored in a pickle file for later use.
+   * The training, validation, and test dataset are stored in a pickle file for later use.

-classifierLogScikit.py
+* classifierLogScikit.py
- - A logistic classifier implemented using the Sci-kit learn library
+   * A logistic classifier implemented using the Sci-kit learn library

-classifierCNN.py
+* classifierCNN.py
-- A convolutional neural network implemented using TensorFlow's Graph API
+   * A convolutional neural network implemented using TensorFlow's Graph API

-classifierLogTensor.py
+* classifierLogTensor.py
-- A neural network classifier implemented using TensorFlow's Estimator API
+   * A neural network classifier implemented using TensorFlow's Estimator API